ContextPilot: Fast Long-Context Inference via Context Reuse: Context Alignment

-After ordering contexts, \textsc{RAGBoost} must schedule their execution to align with the inference engine’s KV-cache generation and eviction policies; otherwise, cache reuse becomes ineffective.
-We therefore design a scheduling algorithm that: (1) reuses the search paths obtained during context ordering to avoid redundant tree lookups; (2) groups contexts by the first element of their search path, naturally separating cache regions; and (3) sorts contexts within each group by path length in descending order, ensuring longer prefix matches execute before shorter ones.
+After aligning contexts, \textsc{ContextPilot} must schedule their execution to match the inference engine’s KV-cache generation and eviction policies; otherwise, cache reuse becomes ineffective.
+We therefore design a scheduling algorithm that: (1) reuses the search paths obtained during context alignment to avoid redundant tree lookups; (2) groups contexts by the first element of their search path, naturally separating cache regions; and (3) sorts contexts within each group by path length in descending order, ensuring longer prefix matches execute before shorter ones.

 \autoref{fig:inter-reorder} illustrates this process.
 In the baseline order C6, C3, C7, C8, limited cache capacity allows only one context: C6 caches $\{1,2,4\}$, but C3 reuses only $\{1\}$ and evicts $\{2,4\}$.
 C7 causes a full miss, caching $\{5,7,8\}$ and evicting all previous entries, which then forces another miss for C8 despite its shared prefix $\{1,2\}$ with C6.
 This inefficiency arises because contexts with shared prefixes are not executed consecutively.